Ben Brading 5 min read

 Our business energy experts answer key questions that business owners are asking about the MHHS scheme.

-Individual businesses are currently not required to take steps for the MHHS scheme.
-All actions required for MHHS are the responsibility of energy suppliers and other participants within the energy market.
+Individual businesses and households are not required to take any action for the MHHS scheme.
+All actions required to implement MHHS are the responsibility of energy suppliers and other participants in the energy market.

 What is the Target Operating Model (TOM)?

-The Target Operating Model (TOM) is the blueprint for how the settlement process will work in the wholesale electricity market once MHHS is implemented.
+The Target Operating Model (TOM) is the blueprint for how the settlement process will operate in the wholesale electricity market once MHHS is implemented.

-TOM replaces the old system with a streamlined, centralised model that enables all customers to be settled based on their half-hourly usage.
+TOM replaces the existing system with a streamlined, centralised model that enables all customers to be settled based on their half-hourly usage.

-Can you switch energy suppliers during the MHHS transition?
+Can you switch energy suppliers during the Market-wide Half-Hourly Settlement transition?

 Yes, the MHHS implementation has been designed to allow households and businesses to continue switching energy suppliers.